Applying Artificial Neural Networks (ANNs) for Linear Regression: Yay or Nay?

 - Let’s begin with training the model.

-- Let us analyze the result
+- Let us analyze the result of linear regression using Tensorflow

 - Remember that both bias and weight are scalars.
 Let’s plot the result.